karptonite/geekcache/README.md

 // the new value will be inserted into cache soon.
 ```

-While this will get data that has been cleared because a tag has been cleaered,
+While this will get data that has been cleared because a tag has been cleared,
 by default the same is not true of data that has expired due to time.
 However,
-you can set a grace period for your cache item, so that even data that has gone past
+you can set a grace period for your cache item, so that even data that has gone
-its expiration time is available when a regenerator that returns false is
+past its expiration time is available when a regenerator that returns false is
 passed.

 ```php